WaldenRUC/WaldenRUC.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.E. in Data Science and Big Data Technology, Renmin University of China, 2022
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Applied Mathematics, Renmin University of China, 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Artificial Intelligence, Renmin University of China, 2027 (expected)

 Work experience
 ======